 The setbacks he encountered along the way did not deter Reynolds, who based his fledgling company here in Northern New Mexico, where he began creating the buildings that combined recycling (a term he allegedly hates along with the words sustainable, green and organic) with a hybrid of proven ancient techniques and modern materials he’s named Biotecture (biology, architecture and physics.)

 Over the following decades, his designs continued to evolve, incorporating thermal mass, passive solar energy and natural ventilation in order to respect the environment and to counteract climate change thorough architecture.

 The resulting project was the Earthship we know today; a self-sufficient dwelling built with natural and recycled materials with energy conservation in mind.
-Designed to produce water, electricity, and food for its own use, Earthships are defined by six basic design principles, all of which take advantage of the existing natural phenomena of the earth: building with natural and repurposed materials, using thermal and solar heating and cooling, solar- and wind-generated electricity, water harvesting, contained sewage treatment and self-sustained food production.
+Designed to produce water, electricity, and food for its own use, Earthships are defined by six basic design principles, all of which take advantage of the existing natural phenomena of the earth: building with natural and repurposed materials, using thermal and solar heating and cooling, solar- and wind-generated electricity, water harvesting, contained sewage treatment through the use of a particular type of sewage treatment plant, and self-sustained food production.

 In 2007, Reynolds was the subject of a documentary entitled Garbage Warrior, which remains a great introduction to his philosophy as well as telling the story of several of his building projects in both New Mexico and around the world.

 As one nears the community, the first impression for most visitors is that they don’t seem real and that’s if you notice them at all.
 Coming from the south you may see the sunlight bouncing off windows and some undulating, futuristic forms but when approaching from the north, the structures disappear into the bermed earth from which they’re made, leaving only a small windmill or a turret to signal their existence.